AnithaDharaneedharan/100-days-of-code/README.md

 Thoughts: Context API is an approach to manage store and maintain data as single source of truth and it overcomes the problem of props drilling.

-Experimented with: Context API Provider and Consumer
+Experimented with: Context API Provider and Consumers

-Link(s) to work: https://www.youtube.com/watch?v=wPQ1-33teR4&t=190s
+Link(s) to work: https://www.youtube.com/watch?v=XLJN4JfniH4&t=387s , https://www.youtube.com/watch?v=wPQ1-33teR4&t=190s